Kilbau/LEO_Tools/README.md

 Put the LEOTools_package.json file into the packages folder.

-It should be located here on Windows.
+It should be located here on Windows:

 ```c:/users/[username]/Documents/houdini[version]/packages```